 It’s usually not that we aren’t willing to share, but the questions create a dynamic in which it feels like there is a demand that we share.
 Sometimes the information is somewhat personal in nature, and some individuals are just more private than others and that has to be respected.

-In our experience, when we shared some of the specifics of either my husband’s or my situation, then it opened the door to hear every traumatic story of the questioner’s boyfriend’s aunt’s great-niece.
+In our experience, when we shared some of the specifics of either my husband’s or my situation, then it opened the door to hearing every traumatic story of the questioner’s boyfriend’s aunt’s great-niece.
 That kind of information is neither helpful nor encouraging.
 The goal is to continue to think positively and build our faith in times of crisis.

-Perhaps consider saying something like this in lieu of questions: “I’d love to support you through this, and I’m here to listen if you want to talk about any of it, or share what you know and how you’re coping.”
+Perhaps consider saying something like this in lieu of questions: “I’d love to support you through this, and I’m here to listen if you want to talk about any of it or share what you know and how you’re coping.”
 That conveys the fact that you do want to be available as a supportive friend, but you’re willing to receive information at your friend’s pace.

 Many people say they are praying in a time like this, and I believe the majority have great intentions.
-When faced with such a crisis, your friend will likely draw strength from others’ prayers, especially during their weakest moments.
+When faced with such a crisis as cancer, your friend will likely draw strength from others’ prayers, especially during their weakest moments.
 It helped me when the pain, nausea, and vomiting hit in the middle of the night and I wasn’t sure I could endure much more.
 It gave me strength to know others were lending me their strength by praying me through.

 If it’s not too much to ask, occasionally write out a prayer for your friend, or leave an audible prayer on their voice mail or on an app like Voxer.
 Actually seeing or hearing others’ prayers just reinforces your friend’s awareness that some are really doing what they say they are, and it can build their faith.

-3. Don’t just throw a scripture at them.
+3. Don’t just throw a scripture at them

 I believe the word of God is our instruction and map for daily living.
 I believe it was God-breathed and inspired.
-I also firmly believe that Scripture can be encouraging to our heart and soul.
+I also firmly believe that Scripture can be encouraging to our hearts and soul.
 But I would encourage you to pray and ask God for guidance before sharing Scripture in your friend’s time of crisis.
-I am fairly well read when it comes to the Bible, and my social media posts also suggest that I know the word and am standing on the word, expecting God’s promises to come true for me and my situation because God doesn’t lie.
+I am fairly well-read when it comes to the Bible, and my social media posts also suggest that I know the word and am standing on the word, expecting God’s promises to come true for me and my situation because God doesn’t lie.

 There were a handful of times, however, when people shared Scripture at times when I really needed a hug, or a chance to talk through my concerns, or a prayer, or an offer to pick my son up so I wouldn’t have to go out, or…, or…, or… In those times, it felt as if they were just throwing a Scriptural band-aid at my very real pain, hoping it would stick, rather than being invested in understanding what my needs were.
 In those situations, it caused me to shut down and determine not to share my needs with that person again.